 Global investor engagement on meat sourcing

-The global investor engagement on meat sourcing is an initiative led by investors to improve the sustainability of the six largest restaurants in the global fast food sector.
+The global investor engagement on meat sourcing is an initiative led by investors to improve the sustainability of the six largest restaurants in the global fast-food sector.
 The engagement, coordinated by Ceres and FAIRR, and calls on these sector leaders to develop a strategic, forward-looking approach to managing the climate and water risks in their meat and dairy supply chains.
-As engaged investors, we believe these risks threaten the long-term value and viability of
+As engaged investors, we believe these risks threaten the long-term value and viability of these companies.